learn-co-curriculum/phase-3-active-record-associations-methods/README.md

 ## How ActiveRecord works

-As an ORM, ActiveRecord works just like the ORM you've built already: it just has its own abstractions that you'll be using instead.
+As an ORM, ActiveRecord works just like the ORM you've built already in labs like School Domain with DB.
+It provides its own abstractions and a similar API for interacting with the Database through your object model.

 We're going to be using ActiveRecord to do two things: to store the data in a database (through a schema which we generate with migrations) to create associations between our objects (through ActiveRecord abstractions).